darteescar/SO/README.md

 Note que o `make clean` não remove os ficheiros de dados, apenas os executáveis e outros ficheiros gerados durante a compilação e, por isso, o 'server_storage' não é removido.

 # SO (Operating Systems) (English)
 Implementation of a Service for Indexing and Searching text documents stored locally on a computer.
-You can consult the [statement] (Requisitos_SO.pdf) and the [report] (Relatório_SO.pdf) of the project.
+You can consult the [statement](Requisitos_SO.pdf) and the [report](Relatório_SO.pdf) of the project.

 ### Final Grade: ?? / 20 ⭐️